RORK LABJP

 Survey apps are incredibly practical — whether you're collecting customer feedback, running internal polls, or gathering event responses.
 Building a dedicated mobile app instead of relying on spreadsheets makes the experience far more pleasant for respondents, and gives you full control over the data.

-In this guide, you'll build a fully functional survey app using Rork.
-We'll cover multiple question types (single choice, multiple choice, and free text), saving responses to Supabase, and displaying aggregated results as a bar chart.
-This is written for beginners — you don't need deep React Native knowledge, just a basic familiarity with Rork's interface.
+Here you build a fully functional survey app with Rork — multiple question types (single choice, multiple choice, and free text), responses saved to Supabase, and aggregated results drawn as a bar chart.
+It is written for beginners: you don't need deep React Native knowledge, just a basic familiarity with Rork's interface.

 What You'll Build